 - Do stand up when monks or nuns enter the room.

-- Don't point at a monk or Buddha statue, either with fingers or feet.
+- Don't point at a monk or Buddha statue, either with fingers, feet, or something in your hands.

 - Don't touch or turn your back to an image of Buddha.